solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 9. On the **Create a storage account**, enter the following values, then select **Review**:

-    - **Resource group**: Select the resource group that you created for this lab, such as `tailspin-rg`
+    - **Resource group**: Select the resource group that you created for this lab, such as `tailspin-rg`.
     - **Storage account name**: Enter a unique name for the storage account, similar to `tailspinsqlmistorage`.
 You can add your initials or date to meet uniqueness requirements.
     - **Region**: Select the Azure Region that was used to create the resource group.